- Natural Health Shop

 Do not bounce or bob with your stretches.
 Move your neck slowly and gradually into a position that allows you to feel a solid stretch in the target muscles, then hold this position and focus on keeping your breathing steady.

-Never stop breathing while you stretch.
+Maintain steady breathing while you stretch.
 If you find yourself holding your breath as you stretch, consider this a sign that you are putting too much stress on your tissues and ease back on the intensity of your stretches.

 To further enhance blood flow to the muscles that line the back of your neck, try rotating your head slowly from side to side while resting the back of your neck against a foam roller.
 As you slowly rotate from side to side, feel free to linger or increase pressure on tender or taut areas.
 Here's a short video clip that demonstrates how to do this: